Steptoe and Son in Murder at Oil Drum Lane

-Steptoe and Son in Murder at Oil Drum Lane is a play written by Ray Galton and John Antrobus that brought the Steptoe and Son saga to an end.
+Steptoe and Son in Murder at Oil Drum Lane is a play written by Ray Galton and John Antrobus based on the Steptoe and Son series.
 It was first performed in 2005.

-The title of this play was inspired by the Swedish 1982 play Albert & Herbert: Mordet på Skolgatan 15 (meaning Albert & Harold : The Murder at Skolgatan 15) by Sten-Åke Cederhök, although in that play, the murder refers not to Albert, but to their home in Haga, Gothenburg.
+The title of this play was inspired by the Swedish 1982 play Albert & Herbert: Mordet på Skolgatan 15 (meaning Albert & Herbert: The Murder at Skolgatan 15) by Sten-Åke Cederhök, in which the title refers to their home in Haga, Gothenburg and their names as in the Swedish spin-off television series.

 Background

 Steptoe and Son had been a successful British sitcom in the 1960s and 1970s.
 Ray Galton had been one of the two writers of the original series, and he co-wrote this play.
-It brought an end to the Steptoe and Son saga, explaining the two protagonists' lives together and their deaths.
+It provides an alternative ending to the original series, explaining the two protagonists' lives together and their deaths.